Day Six on The Mother Road US Route 66

 East of Williams, I’m driving the same dirt and concrete they drove so long ago.
 It makes me feel grounded, content, at home.

-Bill Williams Mountain is a unique and familiar shape off to the left, guiding me toward his namesake city.
+Bill Williams Mountain is a unique and familiar shape off to the left of Route 66, guiding me toward his namesake city.

 It’s a peaceful drive through the Ponderosa Pines toward Williams.
 The City Limit sign for Williams comes while I’m still in the tall pines: